a close up of a computer screen with a triangle pattern

 • Network with other professionals in the same industry as well; they might know someone interested in working remotely for your company from abroad.

-• Document your interviewing process to ensure you ask the same questions to candidates
+• Select the most promising candidates to proceed to the interview stage.
+Document your interviewing process to ensure you ask each candidate the same questions.

 If sourcing and screening candidates on your own seem like too much work for you or your organization, an agency recruiting service could be the answer.